 Thank you for visiting my website.
 My name is James Todman.
-I have been working in horticulture for over 15 years and now specialise in topiary.
-I particularly enjoy the sculptural aspect of this gardening art form, favouring the organic, free-form or geometrical topiary designs.
+I have been working in horticulture for over 15 years, and now specialise in topiary and creative clipping.

-Much of my work is clipped by hand using shears.
-Being closer to the topiary helps understand the growth habit to develop the shape and hand clipping is far kinder to the plant.
+Most of my work is clipped by hand using shears and clippers.
+This allows me to work closer to the plant and help understand the growth habit while developing the shape.

 I am fortunate to have been featured in magazines such as House and Gardens (July/ August 2020) profiling my work as a topiarist.

 Most of my work is based near my home in a village on the Gloucestershire/ Worcestershire border.
 If you would like to know more about what I do then please email at email@example.com